udacity/cdond-c3-projectstarter/instructions/2-deploying-trustworthy-code.md

 ![Job properly failing because of security vulnerabilities.](screenshots/SCREENSHOT03.png)

 - Add jobs named `scan-frontend` and `scan-backend` to the config file to check for security vulnerabilities in the packages used in the application.
+  - For both jobs, select a Docker image that is compatible with NodeJS
-  - Create a simple job to run nodejs commands.
-The product `npm` comes with an “audit” feature that will check for known package vulnerabilities.
+  - Use `npm` to “audit” the code to check for known package vulnerabilities.
 Just `cd` into the directory of front-end and back-end and run the following:
 ```bash
 npm audit --audit-level=critical
 ```